The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Estimates in the linear case

 the previous estimate implies

-Using \eqref{ineq:Mep3}, we infer so recalling the definition of $X_T^0$, we are just off one Grönwall lemma of ending the proof of Theorem~\ref{thm:PetrovskiiL2}, provided $\ep$ can be replaced by some decreasing function of $T+[M]_\alpha$: let us track the precise dependence of $\ep$ with respect to $M$.
-The only two conditions on $\ep$ are sufficient smallness for \eqref{ineq:fix:ep} to hold, and for~$M_\ep\in\mathscr{C}^{0,\alpha}(Q_T;\mathscr{P})$ to be satisfied.
+Recalling the definition of $X_T^s$ and using \eqref{ineq:Mep2bis} we are just off one Grönwall lemma of ending the proof of Theorem~\ref{thm:PetrovskiiHs}, provided $\ep$ can be replaced by some decreasing function of $T+[M]_\alpha$: let us track the precise dependence of $\ep$ with respect to $M$.
+The only two conditions on $\ep$ are sufficient smallness for \eqref{ineq:fix:ep} to hold, and for~$\eta(M_\ep)\geq \eta(M)/2$ to be satisfied.
 For the first condition, it is clearly satisfied if $\ep$ is replaced by some decreasing function of $T+[M]_\alpha$.
 The second condition is trickier.
-We rely on \eqref{ineq:Mep1} and Corollary~\ref{coro:etahold} to infer the existence of an non-increasing function $f$ such that Using \eqref{ineq:Mep2} this means that we can replace $\ep$ by some decreasing function of $[M]_\alpha$ to ensure $M_\ep\in\mathscr{C}^0(Q_T;\mathscr{P})$.
-Theorem~\ref{thm:PetrovskiiL2} is proved.
+As $\|M\|_\infty+\eta(M)^{-1}\leq [M]_\alpha$, we rely on Corollary~\ref{coro:etahold} to infer the existence of an non-increasing function $f$ such that and we can thus replace $\ep$ by some non-increasing function of $[M]_\alpha$ in the previous computations.
+Theorem~\ref{thm:PetrovskiiHs} is proved.